+Name: Weight in ounces:

+Convert the weight into pour work below. nds and ounces.
+Show all your

-Name: Weight in ounces: Convert the weight into pounds and ounces.
+Name: Weight in ounces:

+Convert the weight into pounds and ounces.
 Show all your work below.

+Nama Maightin our eage

-Name: Weight in ounces: Convert the weight into pounds and ounces.
-Show all your work below.
-Name: Weight in ounces: Convert the weight into pour nds and ounces.
-Show all your work below.
+Name: Weight in ounces:

+Convert the weight into pour nds and ounces.
+Show all your

+work below.